 This article first appeared in the News Watch column of the Christian Research Journal, volume 24, number 3 (2002).
-For further information or to subscribe to the Christian Research Journal go to: http://www.equip.org
+For further information on the Christian Research Journal go to: http://www.equip.org

 Graphic video images of what looked like the violent, forcible removal of dozens of screaming children from their crying parents by government officials turned a small-time church’s controversial parenting principles into national controversy a year ago.
 The video footage showed children biting, kicking, and striking police officers, who tried to remove their siblings from their homes.
 It also showed officers wrestling with and handcuffing a 14-year-old girl and her 12-year-old brother in the driveway of their home.
 Charges were filed against the two children for resisting the officers, but the charges were dropped.
 The controversy centered around the 130-member, nondenominational House of Prayer near Atlanta, Georgia, and its pastor, the Rev. Arthur Allen, 68.